Tuesday, September 24, 2013

 _______________________________________________________________________

 Feeling tranquilly rested after that visit, we went for lunch at the Sekar Kedahon Restaurant.
-This is a touristy place facing a large car-park compound.
+This is a touristy place facing a large car park compound.
 Around this compound are other shops (selling the famous Kopi Luak, artwork, souvenirs).

-The food here was of much better class than that of our previous day's rustic lunch, although I must add that both have their individual good peculiarities.
+The food here was of a much better class than that of our previous day's rustic lunch, although I must add that both have their individual good peculiarities.
 The atmosphere inside the restaurant itself is more formal but not overly officious.

 While going around Jogja, do not be surprised if you see statues garbed in traditional Dutch army costumes of old (like the ones guarding the doors above).
 Jogja still have lingering memories of its colonial past, one when the Dutch ruled over Batavia.